 A 220-acre industrial park adjoins the cargo docks of the Port to the east.
 Approximately 81 acres of the industrial park are under long-term lease to various Port Stakeholders.
-The majority of the Port's acreage is presently occupied by the two major cargo carriers, Matson and Totem Ocean Trailer Express (TOTE).
-Three other Stakeholders include Tesoro, Anchorage Fueling and Service Company (AFSC), and Delta Western, Inc. all of which operate bulk fuel and/or methanol storage facilities.
+The majority of the Port's acreage is presently occupied by the two major cargo carriers, Matson and TOTE Maritime Alaska (TOTE).
+Three other Stakeholders include Marathon, Menzies Aviation (Anchorage Fueling and Service Company [AFSC]), and Delta Western, Inc. all of which operate bulk fuel and/or methanol storage facilities.
 The last Stakeholder is Alaska Basic Industries (ABI) which operates a storage and transfer facility for cement.
 As a neighbor to JBER, the Port provides support services related to military deployment and staging areas for military equipment and cargo.
 The Port industrial park also has approximately 31 acres available for the temporary staging and storage of marine cargo in transit.
 In coordination with the Port, McFarland Cascade is currently using a portion of this acreage for lumber and material storage.

-1.5.1 AFSC
+1.5.1 Menzies Aviation/AFSC

-This bulk fuel storage facility is owned by AFSC and operated by Aircraft Service International Group (ASIG).
-AFSC's facility includes a control building, a parking area, an emergency generator intermodal shipping container with a 300-gallon fuel storage tank, a tank truck loading rack (TTLR), a pump station, a bulk fuel tank farm with nine ASTs within a secondary containment area, and an undeveloped wetlands area.
-Additionally, AFSC operates an underground pipeline system for transporting fuel from the docks to the tank farm, and from the tank farm to Ted Stevens Anchorage International Airport (AIA).
-AFSC's main purpose is to store and transport jet fuel for use at AIA.
+This bulk fuel storage facility is owned by Menzies Aviation and operated by AFSC.
+Menzies' facility includes a control building, a parking area, an emergency generator intermodal shipping container with a 300-gallon fuel storage tank, a tank truck loading rack (TTLR), a pump station, a bulk fuel tank farm with nine ASTs within a secondary containment area, and an undeveloped wetlands area.
+Additionally, Menzies Aviation operates an underground pipeline system for transporting fuel from the docks to the tank farm, and from the tank farm to Ted Stevens Anchorage International Airport (AIA) with the main purpose to store and transport jet fuel for use at AIA.

-1.5.2 TESORO
+1.5.2 MARATHON PETROLEUM

-Tesoro's bulk fuel storage facility includes an administrative/operations building, a parking area, an operations area containing a TTLR that drains to a 12,000-gallon underground storage tank (UST), a valve line-up box, a warehouse facility, a bulk fuel tank farm with 19 ASTs within a secondary containment berm, and an underground pipeline system for transporting fuel from the docks to the tank farm.
-Tesoro's main purpose is to store and supply a variety of petroleum products to western Alaska.
+Marathon's bulk fuel storage facility includes an administrative/operations building, a parking area, an operations area containing a TTLR that drains to a 12,000-gallon underground storage tank (UST), a valve line-up box, a warehouse facility, a bulk fuel tank farm with 19 ASTs within a secondary containment berm, and an underground pipeline system for transporting fuel from the docks to the tank farm.
+Marathon's main purpose is to store and supply a variety of petroleum products to western Alaska.

-1.5.3 MATSON (FORMERLY HORIZON LINES)
+1.5.3 MATSON

-Horizon was acquired by Matson in the summer of 2015.
 Matson's facilities include an administrative/warehouse building, equipment and material staging yards, cargo and vehicle transit areas, shipping container cranes on the docks, two maintenance buildings (one of which contains a vehicle wash bay), a VFA, and vehicle parking areas.
 Matson facilities also include a portable, inflatable hazardous substance containment unit that can be deployed anywhere on the yard.
 Matson is one of two major users of the Port's cargo ship terminals.
 They provide marine shipping services between Anchorage and the Pacific Northwest, and to other overseas locations.